iwanko/market-data-challenge/suspicious_market_patterns_readme.md

 ![](./img/2_9_1.png)

-- - It seems unlikely that supposed removed levels would contain cumulative volume corresponding to these large trades.
+- - It seems highly unlikely that supposed removed levels would contain cumulative volume corresponding to these large trades if that was a 'natural' market.

-- - - This group of trades (>10<sup>8</sup> in size) is either erroneous or completely unrelated to orderbooks
+- - - This group of trades (>10<sup>8</sup> in size) looks like it's unrelated to orderbooks in majority of cases.

 - Even using Benford's law isn't necessary to see the unfitting nature of the bloated trades.
 And the number of points is rather insufficient to use this statistic anyways.